 - Occurs in Change 123 when Kosukegawa imagines Motoko as his wife.

-- Source of a Crowning Moment of Funny in the manga Osuteki Darling.
-Protagonist Seri's brother-in-law wants to clean his wife's ears.
+- In the manga Osuteki Darling, protagonist Seri's brother-in-law wants to clean his wife's ears.
 She refuses, then says with a blush "The inside of my ears... are for Seri only."
 He then slowly turns to Seri and declares "You're my enemy!"

 - In Samurai Gun, Hooker with a Heart of Gold Ohana does this for Ichimatsu, then suggestively asks if he wants anything else.
 Given his Celibate Hero nature, Ichimatsu doesn't.